A Gentleman’s Guide to Watch Bands & Straps There's no easier way to upgrade your timepiece than with a well-chosen watch band

 Our pick: Bund Strap, Feit $180

-The Tropic band is the first rubber band that was ever released.
-It has unique texture and great breathability.
-It has a slim profile too.
-They are popular among the diving community, but also for pretty much anyone looking for a durable, water-resistant variation.
+The Tropic band is the first rubber watch band that was ever released.
+It has a unique texture, great breathability, and a slim profile too.
+This style is popular among the diving community, but also for anyone else looking for a durable, water-resistant watch.